Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 You’ve probably seen pictures of the endless lines.
-You’ve likely heard stories of the hours-long wait times.
+You’ve likely heard stories of the hourslong wait times.
 Food banks have never been so swamped nationally, and the demand is only growing.

 They need help.
 Lots of it.
 Fortunately, athletes around here know it.